abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase3_monitoring/lab-steps-phase-3.md

 | <p  align="center">Unthrottled</p> |
 | <img src="images/DMZ_SSHD_logs_unth.png">|

 - The throttled SSH traffic is accepted without issues by sshd and we know this by "Failed Password" attempts.
 That's, hydra provided passwords and the ssh checked the stored one.
-Those "Failed Password" logs are parsed by the agent and are logged as alerts to Wazuh's Dashboard.
+Those "Failed Password" logs are parsed by the agent and are logged as alerts to `Wazuh`'s Dashboard.

 - For unthrottled traffic, there are no passwords being tested, and the conncetions established do not actually provide a password.
-This is signified by the "Connection closed by..." and the fact that there are no password attempts with each connection.
-Wazuh is not configured by default to alert on "Connection closed by..." logs, and so we see no alerts about these in the dashboard.
+This is signified by the "Connection closed by..." and the fact that there are no password attempts with each connection. `Wazuh` is not configured by default to alert on "Connection closed by..." logs, and so we see no alerts about these in the dashboard.

 ---
 ## Critical File Tampering